How did Paul understand the Spirit in relation to the believer?

 Paul tells Timothy to guard the good deposit that was entrusted to him “with the help of the Holy Spirit who lives in us” (dia pneumatos hagiou tou enoikountes en humin).

+Because of the Spirit's presence in believers, there exists a spiritual union between Christ and the believer.
 Using a spatial metaphor, Paul asserts that Christ dwells within a believer.
 It seems that, because the Spirit (of Christ) indwells a believer, Paul can say that Christ indwells a believer.

 As already indicated, Paul refers to the Spirit of God as dwelling in a believer, which is synonymous with the Spirit of Christ; this is what it means to being "in the Spirit."
 Being indwelt by the Spirit is the same as Christ's being in a believer (Christos en humin).